 Well, put simply, they are reviews of your business collected and displayed by Google.
 To start asking your customers to leave a review on Google you’ll need to set up a Google Business account.

 There are two ways to collect Google reviews – you can directly ask customers to leave a review, or Google itself will email customers and ask them to fill out a short survey to provide feedback on their experience with your brand.

 Google then displays these reviews on your business profile, allowing potential customers to see your ratings and reviews when they search for your brand.

-You’ll need access to your Google Business account and be logged in as admin in order to respond to Google Reviews.
+You’ll need access to your Google Business account and you must log in as admin to respond to Google Reviews.

 Within your Google Business account, you can monitor any reviews you receive.
-Responding to them is simple, you simply log in, select the “Reviews” tab from the navigation bar and click on “View and Reply” for each individual review.
-Simple!
+Responding to them is easy: you simply log in, select the “Reviews” tab from the navigation bar and click on “View and Reply” for each individual review.

-Collecting Google Reviews isn’t enough, you need to respond to them too.
-In fact, your response can have a major impact on whether a customer reading your reviews goes on to make a purchase.
-Also, Google reviews can impact SEO as Google factors these in when it ranks websites.
+Your response can have a major impact on whether a customer reading your reviews goes on to make a purchase.
+Also, Google reviews can impact SEO because Google factors these in when it ranks websites.

 Studies show that around 40% of customers who leave a review expect to receive a response from the business in question, while a massive 97% of customers who read reviews also read the response of the business to form a purchasing decision.